 Diagnosing Cerebral Palsy

 The diagnosis of cerebral palsy is typically based on a physical examination and the child’s medical history.
 Neuroimaging with CT or MRI is warranted when the cause of a child’s cerebral palsy has not been established.
-When abnormal, neuroimaging studies can suggest the timing of the initial damage.
-An abnormal neuroimaging study indicates a high likelihood of associated conditions such as epilepsy and intellectual/developmental disabilities.
+These tests can also help to determine the timing of the initial damage and the likelihood of associated conditions such as epilepsy and developmental disabilities.

-A diagnosis of cerebral palsy can be made as early as one month of age, but most cases are not diagnosed until a baby is around 18-24 months old.
-In other cases, cerebral palsy goes undetected until children miss major developmental milestones, typically between the ages of 1 and 5.
-Because clinical signs of cerebral palsy evolve as the baby’s nervous system matures, the diagnostic process usually involved multiple trips to the child’s primary physician, as well as multiple other specialists.
+Some people with cerebral palsy are diagnosed in early infancy, and most receive their diagnosis by age two.
+However, cerebral palsy may go undetected until children miss major developmental milestones; sometimes, a diagnosis is not made until age four or five (3).
+Because clinical signs of cerebral palsy evolve as the nervous system matures, the diagnostic process usually involves multiple trips to the child’s primary physician, as well as several other specialists.

 Furthermore, the time at which a cerebral palsy diagnosis is made often depends on the type of cerebral palsy the child has.
 For instance:

-- Dyskinetic cerebral palsy diagnoses are often made around 18 months of age
+- Dyskinetic cerebral palsy diagnoses are often made between 6.0 and 8.4 months.

-- Ataxic cerebral palsy diagnoses are often made even later than 18 months of age
+- Ataxic cerebral palsy diagnoses are often made between 12.6 and 30.0 months.

 Diagnostic Tests for Cerebral Palsy

-Medical professionals must thoroughly examine children to determine the severity of brain injury, location of brain damage and the form of cerebral palsy.
+Medical professionals must thoroughly examine children to determine the severity of brain injury, location of brain damage, and the form of cerebral palsy.
 Repeated examinations over time are generally required to ensure the condition is static.
-Below are the common tests and procedures used to diagnose a baby at risk for cerebral palsy:
+Below are some common tests and procedures used to evaluate a baby at risk for cerebral palsy:

 - Apgar Scoring: Apgar tests determine a newborn’s overall health within the first few minutes of life.

-- Umbilical Cord Blood Gas Tests: Blood gas tests measure how much oxygen and carbon dioxide are in the baby’s blood, which impact the blood’s pH (acidity).
-If the baby’s blood is acidic, it means the baby’s cells began operating under anaerobic conditions, indicating that the baby suffered an oxygen deprivation injury, which increases the likelihood the baby will have cerebral palsy.
-Learn more about umbilical cord blood gas tests here.
+- Umbilical Cord Blood Gas Tests: Blood gas tests measure how much oxygen and carbon dioxide are in the baby’s blood, which impacts the blood’s pH (acidity).
+If the baby’s blood is acidic, this means the baby may have suffered oxygen deprivation, which could lead to cerebral palsy and other types of brain damage.

-- Neuroimaging: These techniques allow medical personnel to produce images of the structures and activity of the brain and nervous system:
+- Neuroimaging: These techniques allow medical personnel to produce images of brain structures and activity:

 - CT Scan